-Born in Addison, Maine in 1832, to William Jeremiah and Elizabeth (Handy) Plummer, he was the youngest of seven children.
-His father, older brother and brother-in-law were all sea captains and Henry was expected to follow in their footsteps.
+Born in Addison, Maine, in 1832, to William Jeremiah and Elizabeth Handy Plummer, he was the youngest of seven children.
+His father, older brother, and brother-in-law were all sea captains, and Henry was expected to follow in their footsteps.
 However, the young man was slight of build and consumptive, making the rigors of the sea trade too much for him to handle.

-When Henry was a teenager, his father died and the family began to struggle financially.
-Just two years after the California Gold Rush began; Henry promised his widowed mother that he could help the family by making his fortune in the West.
+When Henry was a teenager, his father died, and the family began to struggle financially.
+Just two years after the California Gold Rush began, Henry promised his widowed mother that he could help the family by making his fortune in the West.

-In April, 1852, nineteen-year-old Henry sailed from New York on a mail ship to Aspinwall, Panama, traveled by mule train to Panama City, then boarded another ship for the rest of his journey to California.
+In April 1852, 19-year-old Henry sailed from New York on a mail ship to Aspinwall, Panama, traveled by mule train to Panama City, then boarded another ship for the rest of his journey to California.
 Twenty-four days after his departure, he arrived in San Francisco.
 Gaining a job at a bakery, Plummer soon earned enough money to move on to the mining camps of Nevada County, about 150 miles north of San Francisco.

-The young marshal was well liked by the Nevada City citizens and respected for his promptness and boldness in handling his duties.
+The young marshal was well-liked by the Nevada City citizens and respected for his promptness and boldness in handling his duties.
 He easily won the re-election in 1857.

-Both were obviously wanted men, and the ex-sheriff sent word to California newspapers that both he and Mayfield had been hanged in Washington.
+Both were wanted men, and the ex-sheriff sent word to California newspapers that he and Mayfield had been hanged in Washington.
 It had the desired effect, curtailing the need for the desperadoes to constantly look over their shoulders for the pursuing posse.

 Plummer soon became enamored with Indian Agent James Vail’s beautiful sister-in-law, Electa Bryan.
 Henry and Electa spent about two months together and were quickly engaged to be married.